decentraland/old-documentation/_posts/development-guide/2018-01-12-entity-positioning.md

 When setting a position, keep the following considerations in mind:

+- The numbers in a position vector represent _meters_.

+  > Note: If you're positioning a child of a parent entity that has a scale that's different from 1, the position vector is scaled accordingly.

 - `x:0, y:0, z:0` refers to the _South-East_ corner of the scene's base parcel, at ground level.

   > Tip: When viewing a scene preview, a compass appears in the (0,0,0) point of the scene with labels for each axis as reference.